NacuAndrei/Lawyer-class/README.md

+# First OOP project

-A small C++ OOP project for my 1st year of university.
+A small project for my first experience with OOP projects.